velchan15/velchan15/README.md

 I'm a passionate **Telecommunication System** student at **Universitas Pendidikan Indonesia** with a strong technical background starting from Vocational High School Graduate, Majoring in Software Engineering.
 I love bridging the gap between hardware and software through IoT and building functional web applications.

-- 🎓 Currently pursuing my degree in **Telecommunication Engineering** at UPI.
+- 🎓 Currently pursuing my degree in **Telecommunication System** at UPI.
 - 📡 Experienced **Network Operations Analyst** (Intern) at **PLN UP3 Bandung**.
 - 🔭 Exploring the intersections of **Network Infrastructure**, **IoT**, and **Full-stack Web Development**.
 - ⚡ Transforming ideas into functional code and real-time monitoring systems.